dcostachar/cyclistic-case-study/README.md

   AND station_id IS NULL;
 ```

-We will now perform a fuzzy match on these station names to compare them with the other names in the station data table.
+I will now perform a fuzzy match on these station names to compare them with the other names in the station data table.
 This will help us determine if they might match another station name in the table and already have an ID, with the
 missing ID potentially due to a data entry error or a similar issue.

 Good news!
-We found a station ID match for Elizabeth St & Randolph St. We will now insert the correct ID, 23001, into
+I found a station ID match for Elizabeth St & Randolph St. I will now insert the correct ID, 23001, into
 all rows that have a missing ID for this station.

 ```sql